 In summary, this stands up to be counted where it matters and is a nice little non-commercial option.

-Purposed for an ambitious commercial user, this registers one of the best performances in the commercial category.
+Purposed for an ambitious commercial user, this registers one of the top performances in the commercial category.

 It features a super-charged 75.6 cc 2-stroke engine – popular for its ultra-low emissions and energetic performance.